-- expose and refer individuals to the community college system and enroll in courses to address basic skills remediation.
-This is especially relevant for individuals with Limited English Proficiency. - Continued planning through Slingshot efforts related to integrating basic skills in IT and Advanced Manufacturing sector efforts. - Organizing Regional Working Groups that focus on on-ramping individuals with basic skills into sector workforce programs and other aligned regional program strategies where learnings can be formally - Participation in Strong Workforce Partnership convenings to align regional workforce planning of local WDBs with regional vocational educational planning offered by community college system. - Participation in ALLIES, a regional coalition of ESL educators and community partners, and its ESL Providers' Network.
-Also, the California Workforce Development Board is in discussion with NOVA to work with ALLIES on a pilot ESL project with Stanford University.
+- Create an inventory of basic skills education providers and programs throughout the region to use for referral purposes in the short-term and to inform changes in investment strategies in the longer term (e.g. if basic skills education providers are not available in certain geographic areas, regional partners may pool resources to address the gap, whether through additional funding and referrals to nearby providers, or through the creation of new programs).
+The regional partners will also share best practices for basic skills education and ESL programs with one another.
+In the short term, local areas will devise the best way to evaluate whether their basic skills education providers are meeting the need, and if not, how to address gaps that have been identified. - Share program models and best practices regarding on-ramps into various sector programs, including those that specifically target populations with barriers to employment with the goal of identifying common strategies to connect a continuum of populations into sector pathways. - Align basic skills delivery strategies by participating in parallel efforts for regional collaboration of community college and adult basic education programs.
+Strategies may include the co-location of workforce and community college vocational training services and extended learning in order to expose and refer individuals to the community college system and enroll in courses to address basic skills remediation.
+This is especially relevant for individuals with Limited English Proficiency. - Continued planning through Slingshot efforts related to integrating basic skills in Information Technology and Advanced Manufacturing sector efforts. - Organizing Regional Working Groups that focus on on-ramping individuals with basic skills into sector workforce programs and other aligned regional program strategies where learnings can be formally shared. - Participation in Strong Workforce Partnership convenings to align regional workforce planning of local WDBs with regional vocational educational planning offered by community college system. - Participation in ALLIES, a regional coalition of ESL educators and community partners, and its ESL Providers' Network.
+Also, NOVA has just received an award from California Workforce Development Board to work with ALLIES on a pilot ESL project with Stanford University.